3.4.2 The Geography of Wealth Creation and Globalisation

 The geography of wealth creation does not wholly align with the geography of political control or economic regulation.
 Wealth is generated by businesses, not governments and, although some are predominantly small and local, bigger businesses often transcend national borders.
 Wealth creators interact directly with each other, and they are increasingly mobile.

-Globalisation has reduced the cost of many products, thereby benefiting consumers.
-It has also lifted many people, particularly in developing countries, out of poverty.
-In rich countries it has also created jobs, but in different activities: manufacturing jobs have been lost but service industries have grown – which is contentious, as reviewed later (3.5.4).
+In rich countries it has created jobs overall, but in different activities: manufacturing jobs have been lost but service industries have grown – which is contentious, as reviewed later (3.5.4).